mackron/dr_libs/README.md

  - Fully recursive.
 A path such as "pack1.zip/pack2.zip/file.txt" should work just fine.
  - Easily supports custom package formats - just implement the relevant callbacks.
 See the "extras" folder for examples.
+ - No compulsory dependencies except for the C standard library.
+    - Optionally depends on miniz.c which is included in easy_vfs' source tree and released under the same licence.
+This is required for ZIP archive support.
+	- Optionally depends on easy_path which is used to strip away some duplicate code if your project happens to already use it (such as my projects).

 The above examples use zip files, however they are not currently supported.
 This will be coming very soon.